-Obviously, this example isn’t for a cheap wedding, but for 100 people, it’s probably a modest one.
+Obviously, this example isn’t for a cheap wedding, but for 100 people, it’s probably an average one.
 Any of the above costs can vary greatly based upon your choices, and could easily skyrocket.
 Some brides spend thousands on their dress alone.
-(On an aside, that’s one expense, of any, I don’t understand, for something you’ll wear once).
-I’d rather splurge on a ring that at least you’ll wear for a lifetime.

 And you can always save by trimming the guest list.
-Since we can’t do that, here are a few ways we are saving on our wedding:
+Since we were limited there, here are a few ways we saved on our wedding:

-- I’m buying my wedding ring from a reputable online jeweler for half of what it costs at a retail jeweler (Read more: You can save on an engagement ring and/or wedding band)
+- I bought my wedding ring from an online jeweler for half of what it costs at a retail jeweler (Read more: You can save on an engagement ring and/or wedding band)

-- We have a relative making our wedding cake
+- We had a relative make our wedding cake

-- I’m buying a suit that I can wear again rather than renting a tux; my groomsmen will most likely be able to wear outfits they already own
+- I bought a suit that I wear again and again rather than renting a tux; my groomsmen will most likely be able to wear outfits they already own

-- We’re holding our wedding reception in the early afternoon and following it up with a BYOB after-party, which should dramatically reduce alcohol costs
+- We held our wedding reception in the early afternoon and followed it up with a BYOB after-party, which helped control alcohol costs